muchirajunior/muchirajunior/README.md

 Here are some ideas to get you started:

 - 🔭 I’m currently working startups
-- 🌱 I’m currently learning software enginerring and machine learning
+- 🌱 I’m currently learning software enginerring
 - 👯 I’m looking to collaborate you
 - 🤔 I’m looking for any help
 - 💬 Ask me about anything